HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 CAPTCHAs present a host of potential accessibility barriers.
 For example, one of the most common forms of a CAPTCHA presents an image of wavy, distorted text and asks the user to decipher the text and type it in.
 This type of test can be difficult to solve for everyone, but would likely be more difficult for people with low vision and other vision or reading related disabilities. <a hreflang="en" href="https://baymard.com/blog/captchas-in-checkout">One usability survey found that roughly 1 out of 3 users failed to successfully decipher a CAPTCHA on the first try</a>.

-If CAPTCHAs include alt text {# TODO link to alt text section #}, the test would be trivial to pass by a computer since the answer is provided as plain text.
+If CAPTCHAs include [alt text](#overview-of-text-alternatives), the test would be trivial to pass by a computer since the answer is provided as plain text.
 However, by not including alt text, CAPCHAs are excluding screen readers and the blind or low vision users who use them.

 For more information on the accessibility barriers that CAPTCHAs present, we recommend the W3C paper: <a hreflang="en" href="https://www.w3.org/TR/turingtest/">"Inaccessibility of CAPTCHA: Alternatives to Visual Turing Tests on the Web"</a>.